Descent098/ezcv/docs/quick-start.md

 ![abstract landscape](images/abstract-landscape.jpg)
 ```

+## Extra Features

+Below is a description of several features that are built in, explained in higher detail.

-## Resume Generator
+### Resume Generator

 Built into the system is a resume generator.
-This generator used the built in sections (Work experience, Education, Volunteering Experience, and projects) along with the configuration file to generate a PDF and HTML resume.
+This generator used the built in sections (Work experience, Education, Volunteering Experience, and projects) along with the configuration file to generate a HTML resume.

 To turn this feature on set: